 AMCAS Letter of Recommendation (LOR) Service: You should complete the LOR section in AMCAS indicating that you will receive a “committee letter,” list your faculty premed advisor as the author.
 After doing so you will indicate in the application which schools should have access to your letter; send a PDF of the letter request form to email@example.com.

 AACOMAS, TMDSAS and ADDSAS letter request: Complete the evaluation request in the respective system using firstname.lastname@example.org and send your ID to the office (AACOMAS, TMDSAS, DentPin)

 The Premed Applicant Moodle Site is a place for you to monitor your letters of recommendation and gain access to a variety of resources intended to support you through the application process.
 Shortly after your adviser assignment is made you will have access to the site, log on and check it out!

 Go to the “Grades” function and look at your user report, there you will see the name of the person you requested a letter from, if it says “yes” next to the name we have the letter…otherwise we do not.
 It’s that easy!

-The Composite Letter Queue You will enter the “queue” when your file in the office is complete (we have received all of your letters) and your AMCAS application is processed.
+The Composite Letter Queue You will enter the “queue” when your file in the office is complete (we have received all of your letters) and your primary application is submitted.
 The date you enter the queue will be listed in Moodle.
-You can check the status of your app in AMCAS anytime.
+You can check the status of your app in the respective application system anytime.
 It can take 4-6 weeks for your app to process so be sure to submit early!
-You can expect your letter within approximately 3-4 weeks after you enter the queue.
+Your letter will be sent within ~3-4 weeks after you enter the queue.

 Please be sure to allow your information to be released to Vassar College.
 We will not have access to your actual app, but will be able to download your list of schools, check on the status of your application and view statistics for Vassar College.
 This is important to us since we are supporting your application!